decentralized-identity/universal-resolver/docs/driver-development.md

 A Swagger API definition is available [here](https://github.com/decentralized-identity/universal-resolver/blob/main/swagger/api-driver.yml).

+For more information about this interface, see the [DID Resolution](https://w3c-ccg.github.io/did-resolution/) specification.

 ## Driver Rules

 - The DID method implemented by the driver must have a specification that is registered in the